 Normally it is me who is pouring, sprinkling, holding, cutting, doing whatever actions on my pictures, so I have a remote switch with a 5m extension cable, I can plug it directly in the camera.
 You can set a timer as well, but it’s very time-consuming in some cases to wait 10 seconds repeatedly between two shoots.

 By the time I trust more in cable solutions than wireless options.

 TRIPOD AND C-STAND

 My workflow mostly happens at night so I cannot rely on natural light all the time.
 I tried a cheap led panel first, but its battery life was ridiculously low.
-Sometimes I spent hours with styling and shooting different projects so I’ve exchanged for this continuous light I can plug into a socket and won’t let me down as easy as the ones with battery.
+Sometimes I spent hours with styling and shooting different projects so I’ve exchanged for this continuous light I can plug into a socket and won’t let me down as easily as the ones with a battery.

-DIFFUSER & REFLECTORS
+DIFFUCER & REFLECTORS

-I have a reflector set that contains a diffuser too.
+I have a 5-in-1 reflector set that contains a diffuser too.
 For food photography, I mostly use the diffuser plus the white and black reflectors.
 Silver is rarely in use, the gold is not too handy when you shoot food since it’s negatively affecting the white balance, but it could be great for specific portraits.